A Job is Not a Career

 drop the lowest growth careers from your pick list.

 Regardless of what some people might say, it is stupid to pick a career doing what you ‘love’.
-It makes you end up hating the very thing you loved because it became ‘work’.
+It makes you end up hating the very thing you loved because it will become ‘work’.
 Because of this pick something that you think you can live with or tolerate.

 Look at the job descriptions for the careers at the top of your list.
 Imagine yourself having the skills and doing that job.
 Also imagine the lifestyle that goes with it.
 If you think you can handle it, pick that career and start getting the skills.